rachyoder/Projects-Exercises/to-do-list.md

 ###### Deploy:

-1. Push your code to Github remote
+1. Push your code to Github remotev
-2. Post links to your Github repo to the Projects and Exercises Slack channel

 ### Application file structure